psshri/KodeKloudCKSchallenges/CHALLENGE 1/README.md

 In the above image, notice that the AppArmor profile is loaded successfully and is enforced and is ready to be used in deployment.

+You can click on the 'Check' button to verify that this task is now completed.

-## Step 3: Bound the PersistentVolumeClaim to PersistentVolume
+## Step 3: alpha-pvc

-Click on *alpha-pvc* icon (in CKS challenge lab) on the interactive image to see the details of the PVC
+*Click on alpha-pvc icon present in the interactive architecture diagram in the challenge lab*

+### Task 2: 'alpha-pvc' should be bound to 'alpha-pv'.
+Delete and Re-create it if necessary.

-Run the following command and note the ACCESS MODES and STORAGECLASS value for the PersistentVolume which will be used later
+We need to bound the PersistentVolumeClaim to PersistentVolume.
+Run the following command and note the ACCESS MODES and STORAGECLASS value for the PersistentVolume which will be used later.

 ```bash
 root@controlplane$ kubectl get pv